 To support our clients, Sourcewise has partnered with State and local emergency response groups and is part of a Non-profit leadership council and Food Collective to address food insecurity in our community.
-Our organization serves as main point of access for Meals on Wheels and is highlighted as a resource for older adults through Silicon Valley Strong-an initiative to support individuals living in Santa Clara County.

 It is our organization's goal to ensure that older adults have access to timely and accurate information on disaster preparedness and protection.
 Our Information & Awareness specialists continue to serve individuals and update them through our newsletter and website.
 Furthermore, Sourcewise, through its Ambassador program, provides weekly wellness telephone check-ins for vulnerable, homebound older adults.